toka93/UI-API-tests-using-cypress-with-TS/automatedsolution/ReadME.md

 ###
 - After running `npx cypress run --reporter mochawesome` mochawesome-report folder will be created at the root directory contains html reports for every spec & cypress\screenshots folder contains screenshots for failed scripts.

+- Both URLs used are in cypress.config.ts